 Proxy Product Owner is often described as a SCRUM antipattern.
-The main reason is that the Product Owner is defined as a single accountable person for the product and the Proxy PO – PO tandem is not defined by SCRUM.
-Still “Don’t let the turkeys get you down”, because while running a software development of a complex product and using multiple, often distributed development teams, the Product Owner is frequently exposed to significant vulnerabilities and it is especially visible for the R&D augmentation in nearshoring model.
+The main reason is that the Product Owner is defined as a single accountable person for the product, and the Proxy PO – PO tandem is not defined by SCRUM.
+Still “Don’t let the turkeys get you down”, because while running a software development of a complex product and using multiple, often distributed development teams, the Product Owner is frequently exposed to significant vulnerabilities, and it is especially visible for the R&D augmentation in nearshoring model.

 Why Proxy Product Owner is even needed?

-The Product Owner needs to negotiate the priorities and budget, clarify requirements and advocate for the product features, implemented as stakeholders and users asses the results.
-Those are all very important and time consuming activities and the development team needs their Product Owner.
-There are number cases when a Product Owner might use some help in working on the backlog with the development team.
+The Product Owner needs to negotiate the priorities and budget.
+Also, clarify requirements and advocate for the product features, implemented as stakeholders and users assess the results.
+Those are all very important and time-consuming activities and the development team needs its Product Owner.
+There are several cases when a Product Owner might use some help in working on the backlog with the development team.
 This also means responding to the team member’s questions without unnecessary delays.
-It all depends on the case, but very often introducing a Proxy Product Owner will benefit to keep the work rhythm and raise velocity in delivering the product increments.
-Proxy PO can work closely with the team, ensuring the product backlog is clear and well-ordered and all agile ceremonies are conducted properly to elevate to the most the effectiveness of the agile process and keep at the top the product quality and the value.
+It all depends on the case, but very often introducing a Proxy Product Owner will benefit to keeping the work rhythm.
+Another pros is raising velocity in delivering the product increments.
+Proxy PO can work closely with the team, ensuring the product backlog is clear and well-ordered.
+All agile ceremonies are conducted properly to elevate to the most effective of the agile process and keep at the top the product quality and value.

 Product Owner is not collaborating well in agile with the development team.
-Sometimes the organization didn’t adopt agile yet and it needs to develop, iterate or maintain a product, especially software.
-Then software development team knows that agile approach will be the most effective in achieving success.
-Still the person accountable for the product will be designated from within the organization, which is not familiar with agile approach yet.
-This has some bright sides, the Manager (let’s call him that for convenience) has very good knowledge of the business case, she/he controls the budget and has already trust and confidence of the organization.
-On the other hand the software development team needs a Product Owner, who can participate in agile workflow (Planning, Retrospective, Refinement, Review) and knows the agile principals and culture.
+Sometimes the organization didn’t adopt agile yet, and it needs to develop, iterate or maintain a product, especially software.
+The software development team knows that the agile approach will be the most effective in achieving success.
+Still, the person accountable for the product will be designated from within the organization, which is not familiar with the agile approach yet.
+This has some bright sides, the Manager (let’s call him that for convenience) has very good knowledge of the business case, she/he controls the budget, and has already trust and confidence of the organization.
+On the other hand, the software development team needs a Product Owner, who can participate in the agile workflow (Planning, Retrospective, Refinement, Review) and knows the agile principles and culture.
 Proxy Product owner will help the Manager to take her/his part as a Product Owner.

 Communication and Collaboration

-While working in a distributed environment this is the most important point which lies underneath of all problems and it makes a challenge to maintain effective and instant communication within the distributed teams.
+While working in a distributed environment this is the most important point which lies underneath all problems and it makes it a challenge to maintain effective and instant communication within the distributed teams.
 First of all the Product Owner should strive for a communication strategy to have an overlap time between the different time zones.
-Still this might not be enough because the most effective channels of communication are white boarding and face to face communication.
+Still, this might not be enough because the most effective channels of communication are whiteboarding and face-to-face communication.
 Live video conference and screen sharing might be sufficient but it may not be possible to use one at any time, whenever a problem occurs.

-Different work culture and language
+Different work cultures and language